SuxxorState/fnfOutdated-demo/README.md

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

-# REQUIREMENTS:

-I will be editing the API for this, meaning you have to download my custom haxelib library, <a href="https://github.com/TentaRJ/tentools">tentools</a>.
+You have to download the custom haxelib library, <a href="https://github.com/TentaRJ/tentools">tentools</a>.

 You also need to download and rebuild <a href="https://github.com/haya3218/systools">Haya's version of systools</a>.